Nouman945/Projects/README.md

 2. [RBisramandson](https://www.rbisramandsons.com/): A Ecommerce website developed using Django with User authentication.
 Highlighting the services and products offered by RBisramandson.
 This project demonstrates my ability to create engaging and user-friendly interfaces with Backend system.

-3. [GPTGCC](http://gptgcc.com/): An innovative web application utilizing Django to be used for Marketing the ChatGPT like langugage model create by [deeritc](deeritc.com).
+3. [GPTGCC](http://gptgcc.com/): An innovative web application utilizing Django to be used for Marketing the ChatGPT like langugage model create by [deeritc]().

 4. [Deer](https://deer.herokuapp.com/): A responsive and dynamic web application developed using Django with a complete Blogging CMS, offering a seamless experience for users interested in Artificial Intelligence Solutions.
 This involes a complete Blogging system with security features.

+5. [NearFuture](https://nearfuture.herokuapp.com/): This project involved the development of a website using Django and BootStrap for an investment firm specializing in AI and deep tech companies.
+The primary objectives of the website were to articulate the firm's unique selling propositions and invite potential clients to reach out for further information.

 ### WordPress Projects
 1. [Near Future](https://nearfuture.website/): A visually stunning and content-rich website built on the WordPress platform.
 This project demonstrates my ability to create captivating designs and deliver engaging content for a diverse audience.